Finding God in Gomorrah - How I Discovered God - A Journey Through Books.

 Dear Henry,

-Previously, I mentioned the nun that directed me toward the Catholic church, but I never touched on why I felt the need to seek God in the first place.
+Previously, I mentioned the nun who directed me toward the Catholic church, but I never touched on why I felt the need to seek God in the first place.
 It's a much longer story.

 "Life, with its rules, its obligations, and its freedoms, is like a sonnet: You're given the form, but you have to write the sonnet yourself."